yo3hjv/HaM5dsp/HaM5dsp_bins/readme.md

 You can use browser-based tools such as the [ESP Web Flasher](https://espressif.github.io/esptool-js/) to program the device.

 ### A. Performing a Standard Update (Preserves Settings)
-If your device already has the bootloader and partition table flashed, you only need to update the application itself.
+If your device already has the bootloader and partition table flashed (just updating FW), you only need to update the application itself.

 1. Connect your M5Stack Core2 to your PC via USB.
 2. Open the Web Serial Flasher in Google Chrome.